 Andy: What sacrifices did you make when you were getting out of debt?

 John: We changed nearly every aspect of our lives, including how we socialized with friends and family to how we grocery shopped and ate to how we spent time together.
-In our book, we talk about the complete shift in thinking and living we made to reach out goal of being completely debt free.
+In our book,4: The Four Principles of a Debt Free Life, we talk about the complete shift in thinking and living we made to reach out goal of being completely debt free.
 We wrote 4 to help others make similar shifts to get themselves on the track to financial independence.

 Andy: Why are we so addicted to debt?
 Is it because of our society or our culture?
 Why do you think?